EnesKeremAYDIN/steam-hour-boosting/README.md

 * Deploy the codes to your Heroku account. https://devcenter.heroku.com/articles/github-integration

 ## Warnings:
+* There are a lot of people using this system, a lot of them, and I haven't seen any of them penalized by Steam or Valve, but that doesn't mean they won't (I don't think they will).
+In short, all responsibility is on you when using it, if you do not accept all risks, do not use it.
 * When entering the list of IDs, put a comma (,) at the end of all IDs except the last ID.
 * Make the repo you uploaded to your GitHub account private.